lewiswalsh/phopro/README.md

 # phopro
-Image file processor to create a directory tree of files based on year, month, and day
+Image file processor to create a directory tree of files based on year, month, and day.
+It's a bit hacky, but it did the job.
+Improvements and pull requests welcome.

 ## Options
 | Flag | Description |